jina-ai/jina/.github/2.0/cookbooks/Document.md

 ### Property `.embeddings`

-There is a faster version to extract embeddings from a DocumentArray or DocumentArrayMemmap, the property `.embeddings`.
+There is a faster version to extract embeddings from a `DocumentArray` or `DocumentArrayMemmap`, the property `.embeddings`.
 This property assumes all embeddings in the array have the same dimension.
 Note that

 ```
 da.embeddings